Suggest a Songfact / Artistfact

 Phil Collins wrote the lyrics, which are about a woman who holds power over the singer.
 He desires her even though he feels there is something bad about her.

 Genesis had seventeen Top 40 hits in the US, but this was their only #1.
-They never had a #1 in England.
+They never had a #1 in their native UK.

 The Invisible Touch album marked Genesis' complete transformation from complex, theatrical music (starting when Peter Gabriel was lead singer) to condensed pop songs.
 They lost some fans along the way, but gained many more.